 (A) The Court shall set the motion for hearing, and issue notice of that hearing and the deadline for objections.

 (B) If the Debtor has filed an affidavit with sufficient facts to support the motion and no objection has been filed, the Court may, in its discretion, rule on the motion without hearing, conduct a telephonic hearing, or make such other arrangements as will be most efficient for the Court and the Debtor, including but not limited to excusing the Debtor from appearing in person.

 (2) Motion Filed More than 10 Days after Petition Date

 (A) Notwithstanding Fed.R.Bankr.P.
 9006(a)(1)(c), and as permitted by Fed.R.Bankr.P.
 9006(c), a motion to extend or impose the stay shall be subject to this subsection even if the tenth day after the petition date falls on a Saturday, Sunday, or legal holiday.

 (B) The movant shall contact the courtroom deputy for the Judge assigned to the case and obtain a hearing date.

 (C) The movant shall send notice of the motion and the hearing to those creditors as to whom it is proposed that the stay be imposed or extended.

-(D) The movant shall file a certificate of service that complies with S.D.Ind.
-B-9013-2 on or before the hearing date.
+(D) The movant shall file a Certificate of Service on or before the hearing date.